timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app.md

 There may be others, but for the most part your code will fall into one of these 3 packages, or sub-packages within them.

-But before we get into packages, we need to setup the main entry point to our program.
+But, before we get into packages, we need to setup the main entry point to our program.
 In Go, this means `func main()` and I usually put mine in `main.go`.

 ## main.go